 I’m a highly audio-visual human being.
 I like to listen to music anywhere I go, at any given time, largely for the sake of being entertained, but also because I can’t (and don’t want to) listen to other people talking.
-I live in the city and don’t own a car myself, so I’m taking the train or bus for almost all my traveling.
+I live in the city and don’t own a car myself, so I’m taking the train or bus almost everywhere.

-But in this article, I want to focus on “coding sounds”, the audio visual environment which inspires me personally and helps me stay focused for longer time-period’s.
+But in this article, I want to focus on “coding sounds”, the audio visual environment i create for myself to help me stay focused for long periods of time.

 Personally, I think good coding sounds are like a good film soundtrack: You don’t notice it.
 When the music blends into the background and you don’t even notice it’s there, you have found what you’re looking for.

 Music helps you to get into your current task.
 When you’re in, you shouldn’t notice the music (or anything) around you, just like as if you where in a tunnel.

 Depending on your current task, the choice of sound might greatly differ.
 For some reason, I have found the sound of rain and waves more inspiring when writing articles (like this one), but classic music more helpful when coding.
 Although when I’m out on the street’s, I like to listen to more peppy music.